Joseph Cuffari

 Joseph Vincent Cuffari (born 1959) is an American government administrator who has been the Inspector General of the U.S. Department of Homeland Security since 2019.

 He previously held positions in the Air Force Office of Special Investigations and Department of Justice Office of the Inspector General.
 Cuffari was also a policy advisor to Arizona Governors Jan Brewer and Doug Ducey.

+An appointee of President Donald Trump, Cuffari was found in October 2024 by an independent panel of watchdogs to have committed misconduct during his tenure as inspector general of the DHS, including misleading the Senate during his nomination process.
+When Trump became president again in January 2025, he fired a large number of inspectors general, but kept Cuffari in office.

 Education and early career

 Cuffari was born in 1959 in Philadelphia to an Italian American family.
 He enlisted in the United States Air Force in 1977, immediately after graduating from high school.
 He served over 40 years in the Air Force including service on active duty, in the Air Force Reserve, and in the Arizona Air National Guard.
 In 1984, he received a B.S. degree in business administration and management information systems from the University of Arizona.
 While on active duty, he rose to hold leadership positions in the Air Force Office of Special Investigations.

 Between 1993 and 2013, he worked for the Department of Justice, culminating in an assignment as the Assistant Special Agent in Charge for the Office of the Inspector General in Tucson, Arizona.
 A 2013 investigation into Cuffari’s conduct concluded that he misled investigators and violated the inspector general manual when testifying in a civil lawsuit without approval of his superiors.
 The report raised doubts about Cuffari recommending law firms run by his friends to a complainant in a case he had worked on.
 The report also stated that while analyzing his government e-mail account the investigation found other items that could warrant further investigation.
 However, Cuffari left the position a month after the report was issued to work as policy advisor for Military and Veterans Affairs for Governors Jan Brewer and Doug Ducey of Arizona.

 He received a M.A. in management from Webster University in 1995, and a Ph.D. in management from California Coast University in 2002, an online, for-profit university which at that time, prior to its accreditation, was characterized as a "diploma mill" by the Government Accountability Office.
 In 2019, Cuffari's government bio incorrectly claimed his Ph.D. was in philosophy.
 At the time he attended California Coast University, it was unaccredited.
 In 2005, it received accreditation from the Distance Education Accrediting Commission.
 During this time he also worked for the Department of Defense Office of the Inspector General.